OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * [OpenCRE on security program management](https://www.opencre.org/cre/261-010)
   * [OpenCRE on security risk analysis](https://www.opencre.org/cre/307-242)

 * SECDEVPROGRAM.
 Make data science activities part of the secure software development program.
 See elsewhere in this document for SUPPLYCHAINMANAGE which discusses AI-specific supply-chain risks.
+Purpose: Reduces security risks by proper attention to mitigating those risks during software development.
 Particularity: Data science development activities need to be taken into scope of development lifecycle that needs to create secure results.
 Links to standards:
   * 27001 control 8.25 Secure development lifecycle.
 Gap: good coverage with said particularity, but lack of detail - the 8.25 Control description in 27002(2022) is one page, whereas secure software development is a large and complex topic - see below for further references